 Panhandlers, Pickpockets / Other Perps, Washington D.C.

-One thing I noticed recently.
-Lighting in the Metro stations seems to be considerably less than before.
+Lighting in the Metro stations seems to be considerably lower than before.
 Be extra careful at the fare machines when fumbling around with money...watch your step on escalators (especially during rush hour) and always stand back from the platform.
 I don't know if Metro is trying to create more "romantic" lighting in the metro stations or just save money.
 Be mindful!

 I ride the metro daily to commute to work.
 I commute at 10/10:30 daily due to an off hours work schedule, but it means my train is mostly full of tourists.
 I regularly take naps on the train with no issue.
 I have been taking the metro for 6 months with no issues.
 I do hold onto my purse, but have never known anyone to be pickpocketed and have never worried about it in the DC metro area.